reusserdesign/freemember/README.md

 # FreeMember: Free your member templates!

-FreeMember is a free add-on for ExpressionEngine 2.2+, which adds powerful inline member profile & authentication tags using the native EE template syntax, instead of using the ugly and inflexible static member templates bundled with EE.
+FreeMember is a free add-on for ExpressionEngine 3.0+, which adds powerful inline member profile & authentication tags using the native EE template syntax, instead of using the ugly and inflexible static member templates bundled with EE.

 ## Requirements

-* ExpressionEngine 2.6+ (EE Core is not supported)
+* ExpressionEngine 3.0+
 * PHP 5.3+

 ## Installation

-1. Copy the `freemember` folder to `system/expressionengine/third_party` on your server.
+1. Copy the `freemember` folder to `system/user/addons` on your server.
 2. Create an encryption key in `config.php` if you have not already done so (see below).
-2. Visit Add-ons > Modules > FreeMember on your server, and click Install next to FreeMember.
+3. Visit Developer > Add-On Manager on your server, and click Install next to FreeMember.

-If you are upgrading from FreeMember 1.x, please note that FreeMember is now a module, and you must enable it by following the above instructions.

 ## How do I create an encryption key?